ava-share/Data-Analysis-Pipeline/README.md

 - Update `STATIC_LABEL_IDS` with your detector's numeric labels for static objects to enforce average-position smoothing on those classes.

 #### Control Data Pipeline Tips
-- If intermediate files are empty, check that topic names match exactly (no leading `/` for control topics).
+- If CSV files are empty, check that topic names match exactly (no leading `/` for control topics; odometry topic may or may not have leading `/`).
 - The script includes debug output to show available topics in your rosbag - use this to verify topic names.
 - Autonomous mode detection relies on the presence of `steer_ctrl_cmd` messages.
 - Distance estimation uses average commanded speed during autonomous mode - this is an approximation.
+- For more accurate distance calculations, use the odometry CSV file (`{bag}_odom.csv`) to compute actual traveled distance.
+- **Odometry data**: Position is in global coordinates (typically UTM/ENU frame).
+Orientation is provided as quaternion - extract yaw angle if needed for heading analysis.